 - Download our Moving to Ghana Guide (PDF)

-Ghana is fairly safe compared to other African countries, and as long as new arrivals familiarise themselves with relevant issues and take the necessary safety precautions, they should enjoy a safe existence.
+Ghana is relatively safe compared to nearby African countries, and as long as new arrivals familiarise themselves with relevant issues and take the necessary safety precautions, they should enjoy a safe stay.

 Crime in Ghana

-Due to their relative visibility and presumed wealth, foreigners will find themselves targeted more often than locals.
-It's important to be aware of one's surroundings, especially in crowded marketplaces and when withdrawing cash from ATMs.
+Due to their relative visibility and perceived wealth, foreigners will find themselves targeted more frequently than locals.
+Awareness of one’s surroundings is essential, especially in crowded marketplaces and when withdrawing cash from ATMs.
 Walking at night should be avoided where possible.

-Ghanaians are renowned for being friendly and helpful toward foreigners, but it is best to keep overly-friendly strangers at arm's length, as petty crime and scams are increasingly common.
-Pickpocketing and opportunistic crime are a concern and there are certain risk areas where one should exercise extra care.
-When in a vehicle, doors should be locked and windows kept wound up.
+Ghanaians are renowned for being friendly and helpful toward foreigners, but it is best to keep overly friendly strangers at arm’s length, as petty crime and scams are increasingly common.
+Pickpocketing and opportunistic crime are a concern, and there are certain risk areas where one should exercise extra care.
+When in a vehicle, doors should be locked and windows wound up.

 Driving safety in Ghana

-One of the most pressing dangers in Ghana is the poor standard of driving.
-The country has a high road death toll and it's no secret that driving in Ghana can be a stressful experience.
-Many expats in Ghana hire a full-time driver, though this is a matter of personal preference and many others prefer to navigate the roads themselves.
+One of the most pressing dangers in Ghana is the hazardous standard of transport infrastructure and driving behaviours.
+The country has a high road death toll, and it’s no secret that driving in Ghana can be a stressful experience.
+Many expats in Ghana hire a full-time driver, though this is a matter of personal preference, and many others prefer to navigate the roads themselves.

-The roads are not always well-lit and some are in a state of disrepair.
-Driving at night should therefore be avoided and those driving on main highways should stay alert in case of road difficulties.
+The roads are not always well-lit, and some are in a state of disrepair.
+Driving at night should be avoided, and those driving on main highways should stay alert in case of road difficulties.

 "Almost all compounds have security staff, but this does not preclude theft from your house.
 Also, road safety can be an issue."
 Our interview with Chris, an Australian expat in Accra, gives useful advice on safety in Ghana.